Nudged Elastic Band in Topological Data Analysis: Results

-\citet{KleinBottle} use persistent homology to study $\cM$.
+Carlsson et al.\ in \cite{KleinBottle} use persistent homology to study $\cM$.
 Using a family of density estimators they select a family of dense core subsets from $\cM$.
 They apply persistent homology, and for a global estimate of density their core subset has $\rank(H_0) = \rank(H_1) = 1$, where $H_i$ denotes the $i$-th homology group.
-This core subset lies near the primary circle $\{\alpha e_1 + \beta e_2 \;|\; (\alpha, \beta) \in S^1\}$ containing linear gradients at all angles (Figure \ref{fig: threeCircle}).
+This core subset lies near the primary circle $\{\alpha e_1 + \beta e_2 \;|\; (\alpha, \beta) \in S^1\}$ containing linear gradient patches at all angles.
 With a more local estimate of density, the core subset has $\rank(H_0) = 1$ and $\rank(H_1) = 5$.
-Carlsson et al.\ identify a three circle model matching this homology profile and the data.
-In addition to the primary circle, the three circle model contains two secondary circles, $\{\alpha e_1 + \beta e_3 \;|\; (\alpha, \beta)\in S^1\}$ and $\{\alpha e_2 + \beta e_4 \;|\; (\alpha, \beta) \in S^1\}$, which include quadratic gradients in the horizontal or vertical direction (Figure \ref{fig: threeCircle}).
-The primary circle reflects nature's preference for linear gradients in all directions and the secondary circles reflect nature's preference for the horizontal and vertical directions.
+Carlsson et al.\ identify a three circle model matching this homology profile and the data; see Figure~\ref{fig: threeCircle}.
+This is a supervised step.
+In addition to the primary circle, the three circle model contains two secondary circles, $\{\alpha e_1 + \beta e_3 \;|\; (\alpha, \beta)\in S^1\}$ and $\{\alpha e_2 + \beta e_4 \;|\; (\alpha, \beta) \in S^1\}$, which include quadratic gradients in the horizontal or vertical direction.
+The primary circle reflects nature's preference for linear gradients in all directions, and the secondary circles reflect nature's preference for the horizontal and vertical directions.